kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/variables-and-datatypes.md

 # Variables and Data Types

 ## Basics
-JavaScript has many of the same features as other programming languages, like Python.
-In this lesson, you'll see a quick tour of those features.
+In this lesson, you'll see a quick tour of basic JavaScript features, starting with data types.

+JavaScript knows about different kinds of data, such as:

 * **Numbers** are represented by typing them literally, like `15` or `-3.14`
 * **Strings** are enclosed in single or double quotes, like `"hello"` or `'world'`